-Reports in the media have pointed to potential further legal actions being raised against the Bank in connection with the AML matters at the Bank's Estonian branch, and the Bank has received claims for compensation threatening litigation.
-The timing of completion of any such lawsuits (pending or threatening) and their outcome are uncertain.
-The Bank intends to defend itself against the claims.
+Reports in the media have pointed to potential further legal actions being raised against the Bank in connection with the AML matters related to the Bank's Estonian branch, and the Bank has received claims for compensation threatening litigation.
+The timing of completion of any such lawsuits (pending or threatened) and their outcome are uncertain.
+The Bank intends to defend itself against these claims.
 Further similar claims may be filed.